 The Commission comprises of Mr Brett Rowse (Chairperson), Dr Lynne Williams (Acting Chairperson), Ms June Roache, Professor David Round and Mr Geoff Knight.

-Mr Rowse was appointed as Chairperson of the Commission on 4 July 2016.
+Mr Rowse was appointed as Chairperson of the Commission in July 2016.

 Mr Rowse retired from the position as Under Treasurer, Department of Treasury and Finance on 30 November 2015.

-Dr Williams was appointed the Acting Chairperson of the Commission on 4th September 2014.
+Dr Williams was appointed as a Commissioner in September 2013 and as Acting Chairperson in September 2014.

 Dr Williams has worked as an economist in the public sector for over 30 years.
-She is currently on a number of boards related to public policy, having recently resigned from the position of Under Secretary in the Victorian Department of Treasury and Finance.
+She currently sits on several boards related to public policy and undertakes small consultancies.

-Previous to this, Dr Williams held senior executive positions in both the Victorian and Federal public services, including the Victorian Treasury and Finance, Premier and Cabinet and Industry departments, and the Federal Productivity Commission and Bureau of Immigration, Multicultural and Population Research.
+Dr Williams previously held senior executive positions in both the Victorian and Federal public services, including the Victorian Treasury and Finance, Premier and Cabinet and Industry departments, and the Federal Productivity Commission and Bureau of Immigration, Multicultural and Population Research.

-Ms Roache was appointed as a Commissioner on 29 May 2014.
+Ms Roache was appointed as a Commissioner in May 2014.

-She is a Fellow of the Australian Institute of Company Directors, CPA Australia and the Australian Institute of Management.
+Ms Roache has a degree in accounting from the University of SA, a graduate certificate in management from Monash Mt Eliza Business School and is a Fellow of the Australian Institute of Company Directors, CPA Australia and the Institute of Managers and Leaders.

-Professor Round retired as Professor of Economics and Director, Centre for Regulation and Market Analysis at the University of South Australia in April 2014 and also previously taught at the University of Adelaide, Macquarie University, Duke University (USA), the University of Delaware (USA), the College of William and Mary (USA), Wesleyan University (USA), Vanderbilt University (USA) and at the Canterbury University N2.
+Professor Round retired as Professor of Economics and Director, Centre for Regulation and Market Analysis at the University of South Australia in April 2014.
+For a short period after that he was Research and Innovation Director at Torrens University Australia.
+He previously taught at the University of Adelaide, Macquarie University, Duke University (USA), the University of Delaware (USA), the College of William and Mary (USA), Wesleyan University (USA), Vanderbilt University (USA) and at Canterbury University in New Zealand.

 Professor Round was an Associate Member of the Trade Practices Commission from 1986 to 1993 when he was appointed as an Associate Member of its successor, the Australian Competition and Consumer Commission, until 1998.